keganpremuda/CMOSCharacterization/README.md

 <h2>Description</h2>
 This project investigates the fundamental circuitry behind logic gates and their dynamic characteristics by using and understanding the basic structure of CMOS transistor logic.
-Theory, LTSpice, Analog Discovery multi-function instrument, an analog multimeter, and Excel will be used in order to study CMOS circuits including a CMOS inverter, and simple CMOS NAND and NOR gates.
-Analyzing the waveforms of each circuit, establishing operating points Q, finding the transfer characteristic gain, and determining the noise margins for each transistor will help to achieve a clear understanding of each digital circuit.
+Theory, LTSpice, Analog Discovery multi-function instrument, an analog multimeter, and Excel will be used in order to study CMOS circuits including a CMOS inverter.
+Analyzing the waveforms of the CMOS Inverter circuit, establishing operating points Q, finding the transfer characteristic gain, and determining the noise margins for each transistor will help to achieve a clear understanding of each digital circuit.
 <br />